Supreme Court leaves Kentucky’s ultrasound law in place

-WASHINGTON (AP) — The Supreme Court on Monday left in place a Kentucky law requiring doctors to perform ultrasounds and show fetal images to patients before abortions.
+WASHINGTON D.C. — The Supreme Court on Monday left in place a Kentucky law requiring doctors to perform ultrasounds and show fetal images to patients before abortions.

 The American Civil Liberties Union had challenged the law on behalf of Kentucky’s lone remaining abortion clinic.
 The ACLU argued that “display and describe” ultrasound laws violate physicians’ speech rights under the First Amendment.